skipperbent/pecee-subscene-php-sdk/README.md

 ]
 ```

-## Search and get subtitles
+## Full search

 This method will lookup subtitles for each result.
-Can be extremely slow with many results.
+Can be extremely slow depending on the number of results.

 ```php
 $client = \Pecee\Service\Subscene();